About

 • Do a comprehensive analysis of the program’s context, including barriers and constraints to social change as expressed by primary stakeholders, on which to base project design

-• Conduct research to identify the enabling factors and barriers for participation of local people
+• Conduct research to identify the enabling factors and barriers for participation and empowerment of local people

 • Use participatory processes for strategy and program design, implementation, evaluation, and accountability